 The osteopathic physician must:

-- know the various types of medical practices and national health care delivery systems, including types of third-party coverage and methods of payment.
+- know the various types of medical practices and national health care delivery systems, including types of third-party coverage and methods of payment and how these systems and practices impact different patient populations.

-- understand the impact of health care delivery systems on patient care at the national level.
+- understand the impact of health care delivery systems on patient care at the national level, including the potential for these systems to influence disparities in health care.

 - identify global issues affecting the health of patients and communities.